 Our labor and employment attorneys have also helped defend employers’ background screening practices in administrative actions.
 For example, we frequently defend employers against criminal conviction and arrest discrimination cases brought before the Equal Rights Division of the Wisconsin Department of Workforce Development.

-In our experience, the best way to avoid employment litigation is to establish sound policies and train staff on how to implement such policies appropriately.
-Our labor and employment attorneys have provided training to audiences throughout the United States on human resources and employment law issues.
-We routinely deliver creative, engaging, best practices training sessions on employment law issues such as:
+In our experience, one of the best ways to minimize the chances of unwanted employment litigation is to establish sound policies, regularly update and revise those policies, and train staff on how to implement the policies appropriately.
+Our labor and employment attorneys regularly provide training to audiences throughout the United States on human resources, employment law and labor law issues.
+We routinely deliver creative, engaging, best practices training sessions on employment and labor law issues such as:

 - Avoiding discrimination, harassment, and retaliation in the workplace

 - Protection of confidential information/trade secrets